oyooyo/keyble/README.md

     $ mosquitto_sub -h 192.168.0.2 -t "door_lock/action" | keyble-sendcommand -a 01:23:56:67:89:ab -u 1 -k ca78ad9b96131414359e5e7cecfd7f9e

 Assuming a MQTT broker with IP address 192.168.0.2, sending message "open" to the MQTT topic "door_lock/action" for example would then open the Smart Lock.

+*This feature does not work work yet, there seems to be bug, it currently only works the first time*

 ## Beware of firmware updates